toxygen-project/filebot/README.md

 message --all <message_text> - send message to all friends (masters only)

 stop - stop bot (masters only)

+fsize <size_in_MB> - sets size of shared folder (masters only)
 ```

 Users with write access can send files to bot.

+Users with delete access can delete and rename files.

 Example of settings is [here](/settings.json)